Hip-hop artist takes drums everywhere — even to shower

 Feigenbaum collaborates with violinist Daisy Jopling as String Pulse Duo, fusing classical with hip-hop.
 They will perform Feb.
 28 at the Winery at St. George in Mohegan Lake.
 Tickets start at $20.
 See thewineryatstgeorge.com.

 “I wanted to be able to come to a production and understand all the language regarding staging, lighting, and how to work with a director and choreographer,” says Feigenbaum, who also studied the moves of Fred Astaire, Gene Kelly and Michael Jackson.

 Feigenbaum traveled to New York City in 2007 and 2010 to perform off-Broadway with Mayumana.
 He was soon collaborating with other artists, such as a cappella group Voca People and Franco Dragone, former Cirque du Soleil director.
 Feigenbaum also worked as a body percussion choreographer in Rome and Paris.

 “I can teach anyone to do this,” he says.
 “It only requires practice, and you’ll do rhythms you wouldn’t think you could do.
 The shower is a good place to practice because the sounds are so clear.”

 There is a downside to being a body percussionist — you can’t put your instrument away.
 “At this point, I cannot not hear rhythms all the time,” he says.
 “If I see someone walking in the street I’ll walk at their same pace and play a beatboxing groove in my head based on their steps.
 Then a car comes by and I add that as an effect.
 It’s an ongoing exploration.”

 Video by Mark WestinDid you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.